-There are different types of audits which are conducted for different purposes and have distinct identities:
+There are different types of audits which are conducted for different purposes:

-First party audits are those conducted internally by the organisation, using its own trained staff, to evaluate the organisation's, or parts of the organisation's, performance.
+First party audits are conducted internally by the organisation, using its own trained staff, to evaluate the organisation, or parts of the organisation's performance.
 The results are used by management to confirm compliance with the documented standards and procedures to initiate corrective action when the standard is not met or preventive actions where there is potential for non-conformance or non-compliance.